Online Help

 To install the software, search "e2 SAT Editor" in the software store of the Linux distribution you are using and click on the "Install" button.

 The software will be installed and available in one of the categories: AudioVideo, Video, TV, Utility, Other.
-Recall it using the search function, looking "e2 SAT Editor".
+Recall it using the search function, looking "e2 SAT Editor"

 Depending on the Linux distribution in use, it is possible to launch the installation directly from the browser, navigating the page and clicking on the "Install" button.

-AUR (Arch Linux)
+AUR (Arch Linux User Repository)

 Refer to the Arch Linux documentation at: https://wiki.archlinux.org/title/Arch_User_Repository for installing software from the AUR repository.